fhgggtyf/Software-Architecture-Project/README.md

 Architectural Decision Records (ADRs) documenting key decisions (e.g., database choice, DAO pattern, mock payment service) reside in docs/ADR/.

-A consolidated PDF containing the diagrams, ADRs and a link to the demonstration is placed in the docs folder.
+A consolidated PDF including UML diagrams, ADRs, and the demo video link is included in the docs/ folder.

 ## Additional Notes

 The mock payment service is intentionally simple; it always approves card payments and rejects cash payments to allow you to demonstrate success and failure flows.

-The test suite uses Python’s built‑in unittest rather than pytest to remain dependency‑free.
+Although the spec mentions pytest, this repo uses Python’s built-in unittest to remain dependency-free.